Here’s the dirt on what’s in our dirt

 French Breakfast Radish: another classic radish, the French Breakfast is long and skinny and boasts a white tip.

-Onions: For 2025 we are planting sweet yellow onions and giant red onions that we hope to have available from June through November.
+We are growing sweet yellow onions, white onions, and giant red onions that we hope to have available from June through November.

 Jalapeños!
 The classic all-purpose hot pepper that scores 2,500 to 5,000 scoville units.